mongodb/mongodbatlas-cloudformation-resources/cfn-resources/federated-database-instance/docs/store.md

 #### Name

 Human-readable label that identifies the data store.
 The databases.[n].collections.[n].dataSources.[n].storeName field references this values as part of the mapping configuration.
-To use MongoDB Cloud as a data store, the Atlas Data Federation requires a serverless instance or an M10 or higher cluster.
+To use MongoDB Cloud as a data store, the Atlas Data Federation requires an M10 or higher cluster.

 _Required_: No